The clergy and staff of St. Paul's are available

 Laura Wilkins, Children and Families Minister

 Wilkins is a long-time member of St. Paul's.
-She has a B.S. in Computer Science , an MBA in Marketing, and after 20 years
+She has a B.S. in Computer Science , an MBA in Marketing, and retied after 20

-husband Bruce have been married 29 years and have raised two children at St. Paul's; -- Lauren & Austin -- both of whom
+and her husband Bruce have been married 29 years and have raised two children at St. Paul's; -- Lauren & Austin -- both

-Kate King began work as the Nursery Director in the Spring of 2011.
-Before
+Kate Oxford began work as the Nursery Director in the Spring of 2011.

-that she worked in the nursery for several years.
+Before that she worked in the nursery for several years.
+She grew up at St. Paul's where she was active in the children's

-work as St. Martin's Chaplin in the Spring of 2011.
-Joshua was born and raised in Bentonville, AR and attended college
+Martin's Chaplin in the Spring of 2011.
+Joshua was born and raised in Bentonville, AR and attended college in Illinois

-in Illinois and England.
-He moved to Fayetteville with his wife Jenna in 2006, where they both enrolled in graduate
+and England.
+He moved to Fayetteville with his wife Jenna in 2006, where they both enrolled in graduate school.
+Joshua

-school.
-Joshua is a PhD candidate in philosophy, writing his dissertation on Wittgenstein and religion, and also a candidate
+is a PhD candidate in philosophy, writing his dissertation on Wittgenstein and religion, and also a candidate for the priesthood.

-for the priesthood.
-He works as the assistant editor for a philosophy journal, Philosophical Topics, and teaches courses at
+He works as the assistant editor for a philosophy journal, Philosophical Topics, and teaches courses at Northwest Arkansas